 Easy Steps to Fix Scrapes, Dings, and Other Things

-The first thing you need to do is cuss a lot as you assess the damage that has been done.
+The first thing you need to do when looking at how to fix your car yourself is cuss a lot as you assess the damage that has been done.
 When you are done with that, follow these steps.

 - Run your fingers over the area where you have scraped the car.
 If it’s a dent, you will have to call someone to get it out, but otherwise, feel around to see how deep the damage is.